manujjoshi/manujjoshi/README.md

 🌱 I use Heroku and Azure for deployment purpose.

-🌱 MLOps and MLFLOW on Azure and Databricks ML
+🌱 MLOps and MLFLOW on Azure and Databricks ML.

+🌱 Worked on DevOps, Docker, Kubernetes, Linux and API Testing.

 🌱 I use Streamlit for frontend purpose.